Sustainability

 Energy and Resource Management

-CHC Group continues to enhance the management policy for energy and resources, which includes energy saving, waste reduction, and water conservation action plans, to ensure proper energy and resource allocation as well as to improve efficiency.
-CHC establishes management mechanisms and action plans revolving around 5 aspects: environmental protection and energy saving for office buildings, green behavior within business sites, green building, engaging in renewable energy, and improving efficiency for water treatment.
-Furthermore, CHC also progressively implements digital tools to establish an energy baseline and real-time monitoring system to effectively control energy consumption.
+To address the risks and opportunities arising from climate change, CHC Group continues to enhance the management policy for energy and resources, which includes energy saving, waste reduction, and water conservation action plans, to ensure proper energy and resource allocation as well as to improve efficiency.
+CHC focuses on five aspects to establish management mechanisms and action plans: environmental protection and energy saving for office buildings, green behavior within business sites, green building, engaging in renewable energy, and improving efficiency for water treatment.
+The Group focuses primarily on indirect emissions from purchased electricity (Scope 2) in its greenhouse gas emissions profile, making energy management a key component of its low-carbon transformation strategy.
+By utilizing digital tools to establish energy baselines and real-time monitoring systems, we optimize energy management and resource utilization.
+Furthermore, we integrate the lifecycle impacts of products into building design and operational planning, aiming to achieve dual goals of reducing energy consumption and greenhouse gas emissions.

 CHC Group’s management strategies for energy and resources are as follows: